- Undergraduate Students

 In order to get the best from the academic advising experience, students are encouraged to utilize the many advising tools that are available.

-- The Degree Progress Audit is an undergraduate degree audit that shows what graduation requirements a student has completed and what requirements still need to be completed.
-This audit can be found under Degree Progress Audit, and viewed any time on RAMweb.
+- The Degree Progress Audit (DARS) is an undergraduate degree audit that shows what graduation requirements a student has completed and what requirements still need to be completed.
+This audit can be found on RAMweb under Academic Planning and Progress and viewed at any time.

-- All-University Core Curriculum (AUCC) outlines the general education requirements for graduation.
+- The All-University Core Curriculum (AUCC) outlines the general education requirements for graduation.

 - Advising@CSU has a compilation of resources, policies, and procedures for students.

-- Undeclared students are encouraged to visit CASA for additional resources for exploring majors and Academic and Career Horizons for information that describes interests, skills, and career opportunities for each major.
+- Undeclared students are encouraged to visit the Collaborative for Student Achievement office for additional resources for exploring majors

 - The CSU Career Center empowers students to pursue satisfying careers through the development of individualized careers plans.

-Many more resources are available to assist with academic success at CSU.
-Primary contact for locating these resources will be the student’s ASC/advisor.
+Many resources are available to assist with academic success at CSU.
+The primary contact for locating these resources is the student’s advisor.